Subscribe now on your favorite podcasting platform:

 - An interactive quiz that you can take with the entire family to help you choose the right island for your next trip

-Summer is always in season somewhere in the world, so the summer vacation doesn’t actually have to happen between the months of June and August and this year the summer vacation can actually take place in December, once the pandemic hopefully is behind us and we have time off school.
+Summer is always in season somewhere in the world.
+So the summer vacation doesn’t actually have to happen between the months of June and August and this year the summer vacation can actually take place in December.

 So if that’s the case, where can we find summer in December?
 Some of my favorite places to look would be Costa Rica, Galapagos Islands and Hawaii.
 And today I want to talk about Hawaii, how to choose the best island for your family vacation and how to make the most out of your trip.